Spider-Man in film: The Amazing Spider-Man (2012)

-Columbia committed to a Spider-Man reboot with Marvel Studios, envisioning an origin story that would showcase Parker's civilian life.
+Columbia committed to a Spider-Man reboot with Marvel Studios, envisioning an origin story that would showcase Peter's civilian life.
 They hired Marc Webb as director from a shortlist of filmmakers including David Fincher and Wes Anderson.
-Sargent and Steve Kloves produced the finished script, which coalesced from Vanderbilt's Spider-Man 4 draft.
+Sargent, Vanderbilt, and Steve Kloves produced the finished script.
 Casting reflected specifications for mostly unknown actors.
 Andrew Garfield joined as Peter Parker in July 2010, signing a three-picture deal with a starting salary of $500,000.
 Webb said he was convinced by Garfield's screen test of a cutscene eating a burger.

-The filmmakers felt it was important Parker's perception as an outcast be adapted to a modern context.
-The Amazing Spider-Man features Parker confronting the Lizard, the monstrous form of Curt Connors (Rhys Ifans), an Oscorp scientist who previously had a partnership with Parker's deceased father.
+The filmmakers felt it was important Peter's perception as an outcast be adapted to a modern context.
+The Amazing Spider-Man features Peter confronting the Lizard, the monstrous form of Curt Connors (Rhys Ifans), an Oscorp scientist who previously had a partnership with Peter's deceased father.
 It was shot from December 2010 to April 2011, and was released in the United States in July 2012.
 The Amazing Spider-Man finished as the seventh highest-grossing film of 2012, amassing $758 million at the box office.

 The Amazing Spider-Man 2 (2014)

 Webb and Garfield were confirmed in the press to be returning for The Amazing Spider-Man 2 in September 2012.
-Vanderbilt resumed his duties for the drafting, while scriptwriting responsibilities were assigned to Jeff Pinkner, Roberto Orci and Alex Kurtzman.
-Filmmakers redesigned the eyes, suit fabric, and web shooters of the Spider-Man costume to more closely resemble comic book suits.
-The Amazing Spider-Man 2 depicts Parker's quest to protect Gwen Stacy (Emma Stone), resulting in battles with the electricity-manipulating Electro (Jamie Foxx) and a vengeful Harry Osborn (Dane DeHaan).
+Vanderbilt was brought back to outline a draft, while scriptwriting responsibilities were assigned to Jeff Pinkner, Roberto Orci and Alex Kurtzman.
+Filmmakers redesigned the Spider-Man costume to more closely resemble both comic book suits and the suit in the Raimi films.
+The Amazing Spider-Man 2 depicts Peter's quest to protect Gwen Stacy (Emma Stone), resulting in battles with the electricity-manipulating Electro (Jamie Foxx) and a vengeful Harry Osborn (Dane DeHaan).
 Filming lasted about 100 days, followed by the theatrical rollout in May 2014.
 The Amazing Spider-Man 2, while profitable, failed to replicate the success of The Amazing Spider-Man.